 Veteran Addiction Treatment in West Palm Beach

 From housing to mental health to employment, there are many veteran assistance programs to help vets and their families get through life’s challenges.
 Veterans who struggle with drinking and using, however, may need more intensive treatment than what an assistance program can give.
-We’re a TRICARE-certified provider in West Palm Beach, Florida that offers addiction treatment programs tailored to the veteran’s needs.
+Rally Points Palm Beach is a TRICARE-certified provider that offers addiction treatment programs tailored to the veteran’s needs.
 With vets on staff, male-only facilities, and a trauma-informed care model, we’re able to provide a supportive, non-judgmental environment for veterans to connect and share.
 Call our confidential 24/7 hotline at (888) 797-2559 or fill out our contact form to start the recovery process.